Robin Leach of ‘Lifestyles of the Rich and Famous’ dies

 “Champagne wishes and caviar dreams” was Leach’s sign-off at the end of every episode of his syndicated show’s decade-long run that began in 1984.

+In a statement, casino operator MGM Resorts International said Las Vegas had “lost one of its biggest cheerleaders.”

-The catchphrase captured excesses and sometimes gaudy style of the 1980s, a time before oil billionaires, titans of industry and Wall Street traders gave way to sneaker-wearing tech execs as the world’s richest people.
+Leach covered the excesses and sometimes gaudy style of the 1980s, a time before oil billionaires, titans of industry and Wall Street traders gave way to sneaker-wearing tech execs as the world’s richest people.

 Leach appeared occasionally on the show, but he and his unmistakable English-accent narrated throughout, taking wishful viewers on tours of mansions with diamond-crusted chandeliers, yachts with Jacuzzis, and champagne that ran to four figures.
 It was much like rap videos would do in future decades.

-Leach and producer Al Masini coined the catchphrase and conceived of the show.
+Leach and producer Al Masini coined the catchphrase and conceived the show.

 “He asked me if I could get magnates T. Boone Pickens or Sam Walton to do the show,” Leach told The Huffington Post in 2016.
 “In my naivete, I said, ‘Of course.’
 And thus, ‘Lifestyles of the Rich and Famous.'”